Bio & Background

 However, even after 300 days on meditation retreat and 7,250 hours of formal practice, I still didn’t feel truly settled and at ease.
 I had access to deep meditative states and classical insights described by the contemplative traditions.
 But, still there was ennui, discomfort.
 Something was missing.

-In January of 2020 a friend and fellow meditator, Evan Lee, mentioned attachment theory, the need to repair early attachment conditioning, and the Ideal Parent Figure Protocol (IPF).
+In January of 2020 a friend and fellow meditator, Evan Leed, mentioned attachment theory, the need to repair early attachment conditioning, and the Ideal Parent Figure Protocol (created by Dan Brown).